IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][tst4]

 10\.
 You will see a list of Queues that you have for your QMgr.
-You should see the Queue you created for this lab **TOOLKIT.KAFKA.CONSUMER**  Every time you run the API Kafka Producers you will see the message depth increase.
+You should see the Queue you created for this lab eg. **TOOLKIT.KAFKA.CONSUMER**  Every time you run the API Kafka Producers you will see the message depth increase.

 ![alt text][tst5]

 11\.
-Now let's go to the Red Hat Openshift Console and make sure you sign in with your same userid and password.
-Select Workloads and select Pods to see all your running pods in your Project (Namespace).
-In this example it is chopper1.
+Now let's go to the Red Hat Openshift Console.
+Select Workloads and select Pods to see all your running pods in your Project (cp4i).
-Find the kafka consumer pod and select that.
+Find the kafka consumer pod (as per name of your integration server) and select that.

 ![alt text][tst6]